Pendaflex: 1969–1975: International expansion

-1976–1978: the takeover
+1976–1978: Takeover by Esselte

-The company's comprehensive North American marketing organization was an attractive asset, and, in 1976, the Swedish office supply firm Esselte AB made a lucrative offer for Oxford Pendaflex.
+In 1976, the Swedish office supply firm Esselte AB made an offer to acquire Oxford Pendaflex.
 Oxford Pendaflex shares had been trading on the New York Stock Exchange for between $13 and $14 a share, and Esselte offered $23 a share to take over the American company.
 The two companies announced an agreement in March 1976, and Oxford Pendaflex became part of the Swedish company's Esselte Business Systems group.
-Esselte was a much larger firm than Oxford Pendaflex, with 1975 sales of approximately $350 million, compared to an estimated $60 million for the American firm.
-Esselte had positioned itself as one of the world's leading companies in office equipment, and it was willing to pay a high price for Oxford Pendaflex in order to gain access to the American and Canadian market.
+Esselte was a much larger firm than Oxford Pendaflex, with 1975 sales of approximately $350 million, compared to an estimated $60 million for the U.S. firm.
+Esselte acquired Oxford Pendaflex in order to gain access to the American and Canadian market.

 Sales grew in the years after the take over, reaching close to $75 million by 1978.
 That year Oxford Pendaflex, backed by parent company Esselte, took over the California company Dymo Industries, which was well known for its Dymotape labeling equipment.
 Dymo had revenues of close to $210 million, and more than half of its sales came from foreign operations.
-Esselte AB already distributed some of the Dymo line in Europe, and it paid out $43.5 million for the company.
-Although Dymo initially resisted the takeover, by July 1978 Oxford Pendaflex controlled 94 percent of Dymo's stock.
-Oxford took over the Dymo product lines, which included Ideal accounting books and the Sten-C-Labl addressing system in addition to Dymotape.
+Esselte had already distributed some of the Dymo line in Europe and paid out $43.5 million for the company.
+Although Dymo initially resisted the takeover, by July 1978 Oxford Pendaflex controlled 94 per cent of Dymotape's stock.
+Oxford took over the Dymo product lines, which included accounting books and the Sten-C-Labl addressing system, in addition to Dymotape.

-1979–1989: growth through acquisition
+1979–1989: Growth through acquisition

 The next year, Oxford Pendaflex changed its name to Esselte Pendaflex Corporation and continued to expand through acquisitions.
-In 1981, Esselte Pendaflex took over the operation of its parent's U.S. price marking division by integrating with the Esselte subsidiary Esselte Meto.
+In 1981, Esselte Pendaflex took over the operation of its parent company's U.S. price marking division by integrating with the Esselte subsidiary Esselte Meto.
 Esselte Meto had been formed out of the price marking operations of Dymo and that of a 1980 acquisition, Primark.

 The company's next major addition was the Boorum & Pease Company in 1985.
 Boorum & Pease, based in Elizabeth, New Jersey, manufactured and marketed office supplies, record-keeping supplies, and information storage and retrieval products, and was a leading manufacturer of blank books and loose-leaf binders.
-The company had revenues of $70 million in 1985, and Esselte Pendaflex paid $40 million for it.
+Esselte Pendaflex paid $40 million for the company, which had a revenue of $70 million in 1985.
 That year, Esselte Pendaflex also acquired a Los Angeles firm called Universal Paper Goods.
-This company had a West Coast business manufacturing custom order folders and office supplies.
+This company was a West Coast business manufacturing custom order folders and office supplies.